GoDie910/personal-website/Tasks.md

 # Personal Website — Tasks

+## Bugs

+- you go to a page -> you scroll down -> you go to another page, you start already scrolled down. you should start at the top.

 ## Responsive Design

 - Make every landing page section fully responsive across all screen sizes